 July 7, 2020

-Japan NGO Action Network for Civil Space (NANCiS)
+Japan NGO Action Network for Civic Space (NANCiS)

 The Standing Committee of the National People’s Congress of the People’s Republic of China passed the “Hong Kong National Security Bill” unanimously on June 30, and took effect in Hong Kong on July 1, the following day.
 NANCiS strongly protests against the Chinese government’s decision, which has trampled the Hong Kong people’s desire for freedom and democracy and ignored voices of concern from the international community.